openSUSE/news-o-o/_posts/2011-12-20-opensuse-and-owncloud.markdown

 Fortunately there is a very appealing solution for that called ownCloud.
 This project, started two years ago by Frank Karlitschek as a part of the KDE family (but in no way limited to KDE users), offers a very up-to-date, slim but extendable and standard based cloud web app.
 Written in PHP and without difficult dependencies it installs on nearly every web space, even the cheapest one.

-Just a week ago, Frank [announced the start of ownCloud Inc.](http://blog.karlitschek.de/2011/12/owncloud-inc-and-owncloud-community.html) which "will help _[the ownCloud team]_ to spread ownCloud and free cloud services in general â€“ way more than we could have done without".
+Just a week ago, Frank [announced the start of ownCloud Inc.](http://blog.karlitschek.de/2011/12/owncloud-inc-and-owncloud-community.html) which "will help _[the ownCloud team]_ to spread ownCloud and free cloud services in general – way more than we could have done without".
 This will bring additional resources to ownCloud development, making it the most promising Free Software solution for protecting your Freedom in the cloud!

 ### Vision of Integration between openSUSE and ownCloud